 Routing indicator: Routing Indicator is an identifier assigned by the UE's home network operator to be used together with the Home Network Identifier for routing network signalling.
 Routing Indicator is provisioned in the USIM.
 The term Routing indicator used in the present document corresponds to the term Routing ID used in 3GPP TS 23.501 [8].

-S-NSSAI-based congestion control: Type of congestion control at session management level that is applied to reject session management requests from UEs or release PDU sessions when the associated S-NSSAI and optionally the associated DNN are congested. .
+S-NSSAI-based congestion control: Type of congestion control at session management level that is applied to reject session management requests from UEs or release PDU sessions when the associated S-NSSAI and optionally the associated DNN are congested.
 S-NSSAI based congestion control can be activated at the SMF over session management level and also activated at the AMF over mobility management level.

 Selected core network type information: A type of core network (EPC or 5GCN) selected by the UE NAS layer in case of an E-UTRA cell connected to both EPC and 5GCN.